IgorSusmelj/pytorch-styleguide/README.md

 4. Configure the remote python interpreter (path to venv on AWS, Google etc.)
 5. Configure the mapping of the code from your local machine to the remote machine

-If setup properly this allows you to do the following:
+If set up properly this allows you to do the following:
 * Code on your local computer (notebook, desktop) wherever you want (offline, online)
 * Sync local code with your remote machine
-* Additional packages will be installed automatically on remote machine
+* Additional packages will be installed automatically on a remote machine
 * You don't need any dataset on your local machine
-* Run code and debug on the remote machine as if it would be your local machine running the code
+* Run the code and debug on the remote machine as if it would be your local machine running the code

 ## Libraries